joshDynatrace/bug-busters/README.md

 ## Quickstart

 Here are some short quickstart details to get going as you spin up the codespaces.
-More details are in the link at the bottom of the page.
+More specific details are in the link at the bottom of the page.

 1) To spin up the environment with GitHub codespaces, go to Codespaces and then select 'New with options' or directly by [clicking here](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=1028024094&skip_quickstart=true)